CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/load_test/README.md

 **Locust**

-Locust may or may not already be installed on your box; if not follow the install instruction here.

 What: Library for running the test and reporting the results
 Why: Runs the test execution and reporting
 Install: _pip3 install locust_